maker0101/Coinbase_Clone/README.md

 ## What is this and who is it for ⭐

 This is a simplified Coinbase clone built with React, Firebase, and the Coinranking API.
-The app lets you check prices, price histories, and market caps of popular cryptocurrencies.
+The app lets you check prices, price histories, and market cap of popular cryptocurrencies.
 Furthermore, you can simulate trading crypto assets, sending crypto to friends as well as depositing and withdrawing fiat currencies.

 After building a [Todoist Clone as my first React project](https://github.com/maker0101/Todoist_Clone) I was looking for a second React training project where I could: